Systemic Lupus (cont.)

 Women with SLE appear to be at increased risk for heart disease (coronary artery disease) according to recent reports.
 Women with SLE should be evaluated and counseled to minimize risk factors for heart disease, such as elevated blood cholesterol, quitting smoking, high blood pressure, and obesity.

 Landmark research has shown clearly that oral contraceptives do not increase the rate of flares of systemic lupus erythematosus.
 This important finding is opposite to what has been thought for years.
 Now we can reassure women with lupus that if they take birth-control pills, they are not increasing their risk for lupus flares.
 Note: Birth-control pills or any estrogen medications are still be avoided by women who are at increased risk of blood clotting, such as women with lupus who have phospholipid antibodies (including cardiolipin antibody and lupus anticoagulant).

-Individuals with SLE can improve their prognosis by learning about the many aspects of the illness as well as closely monitoring their own health with their doctors.
+Individuals living with SLE can improve their prognosis by learning about the many aspects of the illness as well as closely monitoring their own health with their doctors.

 Get breaking medical news.